-There are no additional public events on higher education finance-related issues.
+- There are no further public events on higher education finance-related issues scheduled for this week.